repimarisko/repimarisko/README.md

 ---

-This repository showcases various projects primarily focused on **Machine Learning and Quantum Physics**, along with **Python, data analysis, PHP (especially Yii2 Advanced), Laravel 12, automation, and languages**.
+This repository showcases various projects primarily focused on **Machine Learning and Quantum Physics**, along with **Python, data analysis, PHP, Laravel 12, automation, and languages**.
 I am deeply passionate about exploring the intersection of AI and quantum computing to develop cutting-edge solutions.

 ## 🚀 Technologies I Work With